joelouthan/theologic.us/content/posts/study-ruth/ruth1-1-7.md

 ---
 ## The Text

->Ruth 1 (CSB)
+>Ruth 1:1-7 (CSB)
 ><sup>1</sup> During the time of the judges, there was a famine in the land.
 A man left Bethlehem in Judah with his wife and two sons to stay in the territory of Moab for a while.

-><sup>2</sup> The man’s name was Elimelech, and his wife’s name was Naomi.
-The names of his two sons were Mahlon and Chilion.
-They were Ephrathites from Bethlehem in Judah.
+><sup>2</sup> The man’s name was Elimelech (God his King), and his wife’s name was Naomi (pleasant).
+The names of his two sons were Mahlon (sickness) and Chilion (wasting).
+They were Ephrathites (Ef-err-thites) from Bethlehem in Judah.
 They entered the fields of Moab and settled there.

 ><sup>3</sup> Naomi’s husband, Elimelech, died, and she was left with her two sons.

-><sup>4</sup> Her sons took Moabite women as their wives: one was named Orpah and the second was named Ruth.
+><sup>4</sup> Her sons took Moabite women as their wives: one was named Orpah (Ar-pah) (fawn) and the second was named Ruth.
 After they lived in Moab about ten years,

 ><sup>5</sup> both Mahlon and Chilion also died, and the woman was left without her two children and without her husband.

 ><sup>6</sup> She and her daughters-in-law set out to return from the territory of Moab, because she had heard in Moab that the LORD had paid attention to his people’s need by providing them food.

 ><sup>7</sup> She left the place where she had been living, accompanied by her two daughters-in-law, and traveled along the road leading back to the land of Judah.

-><sup>8</sup> Naomi said to them, “Each of you go back to your mother’s home.
-May the LORD show kindness to you as you have shown to the dead and to me.

-><sup>9</sup> May the LORD grant each of you rest in the house of a new husband.”
-She kissed them, and they wept loudly.

-><sup>10</sup> They said to her, “We insist on returning with you to your people.”

-><sup>11</sup> But Naomi replied, “Return home, my daughters.
-Why do you want to go with me?
-Am I able to have any more sons who could become your husbands?

-><sup>12</sup> Return home, my daughters.
-Go on, for I am too old to have another husband.
-Even if I thought there was still hope for me to have a husband tonight and to bear sons,

-><sup>13</sup> would you be willing to wait for them to grow up?
-Would you restrain yourselves from remarrying?
-No, my daughters, my life is much too bitter for you to share, because the LORD’s hand has turned against me.”

-><sup>14</sup> Again they wept loudly, and Orpah kissed her mother-in-law, but Ruth clung to her.

-><sup>15</sup> Naomi said, “Look, your sister-in-law has gone back to her people and to her gods.
-Follow your sister-in-law.”

-><sup>16</sup> But Ruth replied: Don’t plead with me to abandon you or to return and not follow you.
-For wherever you go, I will go, and wherever you live, I will live; your people will be my people, and your God will be my God.

-><sup>17</sup> Where you die, I will die, and there I will be buried.
-May the LORD punish me, and do so severely, if anything but death separates you and me.

-><sup>18</sup> When Naomi saw that Ruth was determined to go with her, she stopped talking to her.

-><sup>19</sup> The two of them traveled until they came to Bethlehem.
-When they entered Bethlehem, the whole town was excited about their arrival and the local women exclaimed, “Can this be Naomi?”

-><sup>20</sup> “Don’t call me Naomi.
-Call me Mara,” she answered, “for the Almighty has made me very bitter.

-><sup>21</sup> I went away full, but the LORD has brought me back empty.
-Why do you call me Naomi, since the LORD has opposed me, and the Almighty has afflicted me?”

-><sup>22</sup> So Naomi came back from the territory of Moab with her daughter-in-law Ruth the Moabitess.
-They arrived in Bethlehem at the beginning of the barley harvest.

 <div style="page-break-after: always;"></div>